-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2021 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number: 001-38037 SG BLOCKS, INC. (Exact name of registrant as specified in its charter) Delaware 95-4463937 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 17 State Street, 19th Floor, New York, NY 10004 (Address of principal executive offices) (Zip Code) (646) 240-4235 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on which Registered Common Stock, par value \$0.01 per share SGBX The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports required to be field by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2022 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number: 001-38037 SG BLOCKS, INC. (Exact name of registrant as specified in its charter) Delaware 95-4463937 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 5011 Gate Parkway, Building 100, Suite 100, Jacksonville, FL 32256 (Address of principal executive offices) (Zip Code) (646) 240-4235 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on which Registered Trading Symbol(s) Common Stock, par value \$0.01 per share The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit suchfiles).
-Yes 🗵 No  Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use theextended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Large accelerated filer □ Accelerated filer Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use theextended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
 Yes \square No \boxtimes

-As of May 12, 2021 the issuer had a total of 8,822,489 shares of the registrant's common stock, \$0.01 par value, outstanding.
+As of May 20, 2022 the issuer had a total of 12,006,873 shares of the registrant's common stock, \$0.01 par value, outstanding.